 After the breakthrough with Things to Come, the LSO’s illustrious film music career continued with feature films and numerous documentaries for the Crown Film Unit and the Ministry of Information – this was the golden era when British documentary film-making led the world.

 Feature film landmarks included The Four Feathers (1939, music by Miklós Rózsa), 49th Parallel (1941, Ralph Vaughan Williams), Dangerous Moonlight (1941, Richard Addinsell), Henry V (1944, William Walton), The Rake’s Progress (1946, William Alwyn), The Overlanders (1947, John Ireland) and This Modern Age (1948, Malcolm Arnold, Clifton Parker).
-However, in the 1950s after Mathieson’s departure, the LSO film hegemony began to wane as other orchestras tried to obtain a slice of the lucrative film recording cake.
+However, in the 1950s after Mathieson’s departure, the LSO film dominance began to wane as other orchestras tried to obtain a slice of the lucrative film recording cake.

 Competition and internal strife